Jupiter LXXIII

-S/2003 J 2 is a retrograde irregular satellite of Jupiter.
+Jupiter LXXIII, provisionally designated S/2003 J 2, is a retrograde irregular satellite of Jupiter.
 The moon was discovered on 5 February 2003 by a team of astronomers from the University of Hawaii led by Scott S. Sheppard and David C. Jewitt, and was later announced on 4 March 2003.
 It was initially thought to be Jupiter's outermost known moon until recovery observations disproved this in 2020.

-S/2003 J 2 is about 2 km in diameter, and orbits Jupiter at an average distance of about 20,600,000 kilometers (20.6 Gm) in roughly 600 days, at an inclination of around 149° to the ecliptic and with an eccentricity of 0.28.
+Jupiter LXXIII is about 2 km in diameter, and orbits Jupiter at an average distance of about 20,600,000 km in roughly 600 days, at an inclination of around 149° to the ecliptic and with an eccentricity of 0.28.
 The moon was initially assumed to be part of the Pasiphae group, but is now known to be part of the Ananke group after it was recovered in 2020.